 Traditional Hands-on Workshops are highly interactive and provide extensive hands-on experiences for participants.
 This is an especially valuable format to introduce new methods or materials to the group or to review and practice the details or refinements of basic techniques and materials.
 In 2024, these workshops will only be offered to in-person attendees.

 Demonstrations are presentations by the session leader(s) focusing on a technique or material in preparation but with little or no hands-on activities for the participants.
 Demonstrations will include pre-recorded audio visual supplements.
 The demonstration format allows more time to cover a topic in depth than is available in a platform presentation.
 Rather than following a formal lecture format, leaders should encourage questions and sharing throughout the demonstration.
-In 2023, demonstrations will be held virtually with workshop leader Q&A time held during the meeting.
+In 2024, demonstrations will be available virtually with workshop leader Q&A time held during the meeting.

 Round Tables include group discussions of specific topics and common problems encountered within the field of preparation with the goal of achieving a solution or consensus based upon shared experience of members of the group for the benefit of all.

 Working Groups can create standardized documents (ethics guidelines, destructive sampling guidelines, lab protocols, collections use protocols, etc.) that can be widely shared on the AMMP website.
 The task of a Working Group may extend beyond the Annual Meeting.

 Please note: The Workshop Subcommittee and AMMP Board reserve the right to reject any proposal that does not meet AMMP standards of best practices in preparation and conservation and/or does depict and utilize correct health and safety materials and practices.
 For more information on best practices, please see the Preparator Core Competencies.

 If you have questions about your workshop, please email email@example.com.